Guide 04

 Why clean status matters

 Before deployment, the project should have a clear status.
-If the server contains many manual changes that are not in Git, it becomes difficult to know what is actually running live.
+If the server or local project contains manual changes that are not committed, it becomes difficult to know what is actually running, what is safe to deploy, and what might be overwritten.

 Recommended workflow